 The field appraisal staff, under contract with Pritchard & Abbott, Inc., is responsible for collecting and maintaining property characteristic data for classification, valuation, and other purposes.
 Accurate valuation of real and personal property by any method requires physical description of personal property, land and building characteristics.
 This appraisal activity is responsible for administering, planning, and coordinating all activities involving data collection and maintenance of all commercial, residential and personal property types, which are located within the boundaries of Kent County.
-The data collection effort involves the field inspection of real and personal property accounts, as well as data entry of all data collected into the existing Information system.
+The data collection effort involves the field inspection of real and personal property accounts.
 The goal is to periodically field inspect residential properties in Kent County every 3 years and commercial properties every 3 years.
 Business personal, minerals and industrial properties are inspected every year.
 Meeting this goal is dependent on budgetary constraints.